maribelacosta/wikiwho/README.md

 * https://github.com/halfak/Mediawiki-Utilities

 Running wikiwho(Relationships)
+===============
 (Note: WikiWho.py is the original script, giving just provenance information.
 WikiwhoRelationships.py can provide the exact same authorship/provenance data, plus interactions, but might run slower due to the overhead of interaction calculation.
 We didn't test that yet.)

-===============
+How to run:

 python WikiwhoRelationships.py